Ballard Market is home to the Equal Exchange Espresso Bar.

 The Market was originally a Lucky Store, but when it opened as Ballard Market in March of 1986, it became the first Town & Country Markets store on the Seattle side of the water.

-The Market became famous in those early days for “Singles Night,” a way for single people in the community to meet right there in the grocery store.
+The Market became famous in those early days for “Singles Night,” a way for single people in the community to meet in the grocery store.
 It eventually fell victim to its own popularity when the fire department requested it be discontinued because of overcrowding (but not until at least one couple who met there were married, rumor has it).